 - 7 Day 5 in Dubai

-WHAT TO DO IN 5 DAYS IN DUBAI
+- 8 SUMMARY: WHAT TO DO IN DUBAI IN 5 DAYS

-Are you planning your 5-day Dubai itinerary and wondering about the best things to do?
-Planning a trip to this fun city can seem overwhelming first but here you a post that helps you plan your 5 days in Dubai.
+Are you planning your 5 days in Dubai itinerary and wondering about the best things to do?
+Planning a trip to this fun city can seem overwhelming first but here you a post that helps you plan your trip to Dubai.

-While I cannot claim to have seen it all in the city, even after numerous visits, I have discovered the top sights of the city as well as some hidden gems and so I have only listed the best of the best places and activities for your 5 days in Dubai.
+While I cannot claim to have seen it all in the city, even after numerous visits, I have discovered the top sights of the city as well as some hidden gems and so I have only listed the best of the best places and activities.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.